JasperClement22/web102_prework/README.md

 ## Notes

 Getting the games to show up in the correct order when I click show all games.
+I fixed this by making a copy of GAMES_JSON instead of just sorting the original.

 ## License